 Value.
 We are all part of very complex production or delivery chain which makes it hard to understand what our contribution is.
 What do we actually do?
 Even better what’s our added value?

 We can only understand which activities add value only when we know what the value is for our customers.
 Are we adding value to that flow or are we sometimes just a blocker?
 Do we generate value or just costs?
-There are studies showing that only about 20% of our time is value-adding.
-We’re busy at 100% but only 20% of that busyness is actually valuable.
+There are studies showing that only about 20 of that busyness is actually valuable.
 Acknowledging that could change a lot.

 Reflect.
 The previous statement probably made you think.
 We should give ourselves more moments to just reflect at our role and contribution.
 Involving others in this process can add some external input into how we perceive ourselves as being valuable.
 This could be an informal process or a very formal one.
 Every two-three weeks you can schedule a meeting with key stakeholders for your project and try to see how you can improve the way you’re working.
 Simple things that would fit naturally into your day to day routine.
 Even if it is common sense, it helps to have a formal process around it.
 This reflection can help you refine how you’re adding value, help your stakeholders see your value, and also make you feel better about your contributions.

 Empowerment.
 People operate at different levels of freedom.
 The more freedom they have, the more decisions they make with the goal of adding value.
 Our ability to make decisions is where we add true personal value.
 Dedicate some time each day to deal with all of your necessary work and make a conscious decision to spend more time on value-adding tasks.